lagleki/livla/README.md

 $ node [builder-filename]

-For example, "node camxes-builder" for building the standard grammar engine.
+For example, "node camxes-builder" for building the standard grammar engine or "node camxes-exp-builder" for experimental grammar.

 Now, the grammar engine should have been created/updated, and be ready for use. :)